Always Judge a Food by Its Packet

 Vegan cauliflower "cheese" puffs.
 Chocolate hummus.
 Plant-based, grain-free cookie dough.
 These foods certainly sound healthy.
 But are they?

-Before putting any packaged food in your cart, take it through Maciel’s four-step test:
+Before putting any packaged food in your trolley, take it through Maciel's four-step test:

 01. Scan the front.

-Consider the front of a box or bag a commercial: The company is using that space to sell you something rather than just inform you.
-While many statements used on packaging, like “organic” and “good source” of something, are closely regulated and have strict definitions, other language, like “natural” and “made with real X or Y,” can be misleading.
+Consider the front of a box or bag an advertisement: The company is using that space to sell you something rather than just inform you.
+While many statements used on packaging, like "organic" and "good source" of something, are closely regulated and have strict definitions, other language, like "natural" and "made from real X or Y", can be misleading.

 02. Cross-check the claims.

-If the packaging calls out, say, fiber, look at the nutrition-facts panel to see just how many grams it contains.
-A “good source” of something will have at least 10 percent of your recommended daily value (in the case of fiber, that’s 2.5 to 3 grams), while a “high” amount or “excellent source” will top 20 percent (so that’d be 5 grams or more), says Maciel.
+If the packaging calls out, for example, fibre, look at the nutrition-facts panel to see just how many grams it contains.
+A "good source" of something will have at least 10 percent of your recommended daily value (in the case of fibre, that's 2.5 to 3 grams), while a "high" amount or "excellent source" will top 20 percent (so that'd be 5 grams or more), says Maciel.

-Then check the ingredient list to see whether that fiber comes from a naturally occurring source, such as whole grains, legumes, or fruits and veggies, or from something less identifiable that’s been added to bulk up the fiber content, like psyllium husk or cellulose.
+Then check the ingredients list to see whether that fibre comes from a naturally occurring source, such as whole grains, legumes or fruits and veggies, or from something less identifiable that's been added to bulk up the fibre content, like psyllium husk or cellulose.
 Do the same for the protein content, scanning for whole, real foods, like peas instead of pea protein isolate.
-“Foods in their more natural state are better for us because they are generally more nutrient-dense and lower in calories,” says Maciel.
+"Foods in their more natural state are better for us because they are generally more nutrient-dense and lower in calories", says Maciel.